Invariant convex cone: Maximality of symplectic Olshanski semigroup

 Indeed, there is an embedding due to Harish-Chandra of the space of complex symmetric n by n matrices as a dense open subset of the compact Grassmannian of Langrangian subspaces of C2n.
-Morevoer this embedding is equivariant for the action of the real symplectic group.
+Moreover this embedding is equivariant for the action of the real symplectic group.
 In fact, with the standard complex inner product on C2n, the Grassmannian of n-dimensional subspaces has a continuous transitive action of SL(2n,C) and its maximal compact subgroup SU(2n).
 It can be identified with the space of orthogonal rank n projections, a compact subspace of M2n(C).